bizzclaw/radioactive-sandbox/README.md

 - `npc_trader_exodus` - Exodus Trader
 - `info_lootspawn` - This point will sometimes randomly spawn a loot bag containing some random items
 - `info_npcspawn` - This point will be used for spawning hostile rogue/mutant NPCs in the map
 - `point_stash` - this will create a "stash point".
-Which can be interacted with to be looted, best placed over contaiuner models
+Which can be interacted with to be looted, best placed over container models
 - `point_radioation` - This will create a deadly bubble of radiation which will randomly cycle on/off when radstorms hit.
 - `point_skymarker` - Used for random spawning, Having a sky marker placed in the sky of the map will make random spawning of anomolies possible, otherwise they will use loot spawn points